hxruhime/osu-tp/README.md

 # osu-tp
 A behavior where osu! occasionally renders / allows the cursor outside of the regular monitor bounds due to what is believed to be a bugged interaction between the tablet driver and the "Raw Input" setting within osu!.

-More specifically the "Gamon" tablet driver was speculated to be the source of this, but SIMILAR behavior may be produced through using an XP-PEN tablet with no driver.
+More specifically the "Gaomon" tablet driver was speculated to be the source of this, but SIMILAR behavior may be produced through using an XP-PEN tablet with no driver.
 You're not actually able to play using no driver unlike when using the Gamon driver, but it seems worth noting.

 - [IN AND OUT OF GAME | "worst hr player", possibly experiencing this behavior](https://streamable.com/pssvvk)
 - [IN GAME | "Shiratori-P", possibly recreating this behavior](https://www.youtube.com/watch?v=OTuvFCODsbY)